meta-llama/llama-cookbook/end-to-end-use-cases/powerpoint-to-voiceover-transcript/README.md

 **"Context window too large"**
 - Reduce `context_window_size` parameter in narrative workflow
 - Default is 5 slides, try 3 for shorter presentations

+**"Images not displaying in notebook"**
+- Ensure matplotlib is installed: `pip install matplotlib`
+- Check that image files exist in the output directory
+- Try restarting the Jupyter kernel

 ---